ESCOMP/CTSM/doc/source/tech_note/Methane/CLM50_Tech_Note_Methane.rst

  +----------------------------------------------------------+----------------------------------------------------------+--------------------------------------------------------+

 Gaseous diffusivity in soils also depends on the molecular diffusivity, soil structure, porosity, and organic matter content.
-Moldrup et al.
-(2003), using observations across a range of unsaturated mineral soils, showed that the relationship between effective diffusivity (:math:`D_{e}`  (m:sup:`2` s\ :sup:`-1`)) and soil properties can be represented as:
+:ref:`Moldrup et al. (2003)<Moldrupetal2003>`, using observations across a range of unsaturated mineral soils, showed that the relationship between effective diffusivity (:math:`D_{e}`  (m:sup:`2` s\ :sup:`-1`)) and soil properties can be represented as:

 .. math::
-   :label: ZEqnNum730978
+   :label: 24.12

    D_{e} =D_{0} \theta _{a}^{2} \left(\frac{\theta _{a} }{\theta _{s} } \right)^{{\raise0.7ex\hbox{$ 3 $}\!\mathord{\left/ {\vphantom {3 b}} \right. \kern-\nulldelimiterspace}\!\lower0.7ex\hbox{$ b $}} } ,

 where :math:`\theta _{a}`  and :math:`\theta _{s}`  are the air-filled
 and total (saturated water-filled) porosities (-), respectively, and *b* is the slope of the water retention curve (-).
-However, Iiyama and Hasegawa (2005) have shown that the original Millington-Quirk (Millington and Quirk 1961) relationship matched measurements more closely in unsaturated peat soils:
+However, :ref:`Iiyama and Hasegawa (2005)<IiyamaHasegawa2005>` have shown that the original Millington-Quirk (:ref:`Millington and Quirk 1961<MillingtonQuirk1961>`) relationship matched measurements more closely in unsaturated peat soils:

 .. math::
-   :label: ZEqnNum437147
+   :label: 24.13

    D_{e} =D_{0} \frac{\theta _{a} ^{{\raise0.7ex\hbox{$ 10 $}\!\mathord{\left/ {\vphantom {10 3}} \right. \kern-\nulldelimiterspace}\!\lower0.7ex\hbox{$ 3 $}} } }{\theta _{s} ^{2} }